The Nature of Eucharist

 Seating for First Eucharist

-Each family will have assigned seating for parents and siblings only.
+Each family will have assigned seating for parents and First Communicant only.
 Information will be gathered at a later date to insure we provide enough seating for your family.
 There is no limit to the number of guests you invite.
 However, they will sit in the regular pews, not the reserved section.
-(Your child will sit with his/her class, not the parents and siblings.)
-The teachers will assume the difficult task of arranging this seating chart.
-Please respect these assignments.
-There will be charts on easels showing these assignments as well as cards on the respective pews.
+The seating chart will ordinarily be alphabetical.

 Participation in Sunday Eucharist